kyleboss/Pepr/README.md

 This app was originally made for Grindr's [Hack4Equality](http://www.grindr.com/hack4equality/) Hackathon by Kyle Boss.
 After September 26th, 2016, if you would like to make additions, feel free to put in a Pull Request.

+Remember to change the tokens in YelpClient.swift (YELP) and DoctorModel.swift (ESRI).